MJK30/Parameter-Efficient-Multimodal-Encoder/README.md

 # Parameter-Efficient-Multimodal-Encoder

-This is a PyTorch project to build and train a light cross-attention fusion model for image-text embedding.
-It is designed from the ground up to be parameter-efficient and runnable on consumer-grade GPUs (6GB VRAM).
+Parameter-Efficient-Multimodal-Encoder is a PyTorch project for building and training a modern, cross-attention-based model for image-text embedding.
+The primary design goal is parameter-efficiency, allowing the entire training and experimentation pipeline to run on consumer-grade GPUs (approx. 6GB VRAM).

-Inspiration
+This project demonstrates how to connect powerful, pre-trained, and frozen unimodal encoders (for vision and text) using a small, trainable "bridge" module.

-This project began as an exploration of OpenAI's CLIP model, the foundational two-tower model for aligning images and text.
-However, CLIP's architecture, while powerful, trains a giant vision encoder from scratch, which is computationally massive.
+Core Idea & Inspiration

-The inspiration for this project came from more recent "Encoder-Bridge" or "Adapter" models, which ask a new question:
+This project is inspired by modern adapter-based multimodal architectures, which differ from the classic end-to-end training of models like CLIP.

-"Instead of training a giant model from scratch, can we take existing, pre-trained 'expert' models (for vision and text) and just train a tiny, lightweight 'bridge' to connect them?"
+Instead of training a giant model from scratch, this approach leverages the knowledge of pre-trained "expert" models.
+The core idea is based on models like BLIP-2, which use a "Q-Former" (a small transformer) to bridge the gap between a frozen vision encoder and a frozen language model.

-This is the core idea behind state-of-the-art models like BLIP-2, which uses a "Q-Former" to connect a frozen vision encoder to a frozen Large Language Model.
+Our model implements this "Encoder-Bridge" philosophy with a focus on efficiency, using Parameter-Efficient Fine-Tuning (PEFT) techniques.

 Model Architecture

-Our model is a "Two-Tower" design where the comparison only happens in the final loss function.
-However, the Image Tower is a sophisticated two-stage system.
+The model uses a two-tower design where image and text data are processed in parallel.
+The final embeddings are compared outside the model by the loss function.
+The key to this architecture is that the large encoders are frozen, and only the small adapter/bridge layers are trained.

 graph TD
     subgraph Image Tower (Tower 1)